mirandaprivate/dualmatrix/README.md

 ## Directory Contents

 - **util/** Utility functions for Fiat-Shamir transformation, matrix projections, and inner products.
-- **protocols/** The MatMul protocol and its sub-protocols.
 - **zkprotocols/** The zero-knowledge MatMul protocol and its sub-protocols.

 ## Subprotocols

-DualMatrix contains four subprotocols:
+The matrix-multiplication protocol contains three subprotocols:
-- Scalar projection argument
-- Left projection argument
+- Matrix-projection argument
-- Right projection argument
+- Public-inner-product argument
 - Inner product argument in $\mathbb{G}_T$

-The scalar projection argument, for example, is for the following relation:
+The matrix-projection argument is for the following relation:

 $$
 \mathcal{R} = \lbrace